Request a Presentation

 - Increase safety for people walking, biking, and driving

 - Clean the air to support public health and fight climate change

-- Promote equity by improving health and transportation for disadvantaged communities
+- Advance equity by improving health and transportation for disadvantaged communities

 The best practice is to combine the congestion fee with discounts, subsidies, and incentives to make the system fair and encourage the use of sustainable transportation modes like transit, walking, and biking.